lns/memoire/README.md

 # Memoire

 **Memoire** is a distributed replay memory for reinforcement learning.
-Industrial application of reinforcement learning usually requires large amount of computation, both for environemnt exploration and neural network training.
+Industrial applications of reinforcement learning usually require large amount of computation, both for environment exploration and neural network training.
 Our goal is to make it easier to write high-performance distributed reinforcement learning algorithm.

 ## How it works